YinHK-gameDev/unity-learn/user interface/UI Toolkit/USS/README.md

 | Pseudo-classes | Use pseudo-classes with selectors to target elements that are in a specific state. |
 | Selector precedence | Understand USS precedence when multiple USS rules target the same elements. |

+> If an element matches more than one selector, USS applies the styles from whichever selector **takes precedence**.
+Note: All selectors are **case-sensitive**.

 ### ref

 https://docs.unity3d.com/Manual/UIE-USS-Selectors.html